 - You expect to be best friends and be close to people you have met less than a month

 - You think your partner is perfect and don’t know anything about their inner trauma, fears, and weaknesses

 - You emotionally explode on your partner instead of taking it to God

 - You feel entitled to hear people’s thoughts and personal stories

 - You or your partner feels sad when the relationship doesn’t make them happy or meet their needs/expectations

 - You are codependent and need someone else to feel better

-- You are talking super late/long on the phone and you are alone with each other for extended periods of time and late in the night.
+- Compromising situations: You talk super late/long on the phone and you are alone with each other for extended periods of time, especially late in the night.

 - You allow everything to go too far and you are left wanting to have sex.
-If you are doing simple pop kisses and simple touching you shouldn’t be burning for sex.
-However, if you will lust if you are crossing the Christian dating physical boundary list: No touching below the waist, no touching of boobs, no oral sex, no dry humping, no extensive making out, no touching of butt, and no long passionate rubbing that incites sexual feelings.
+The further you flirt with temptation Is the more you’ll desire sex because you are awakening your love.
+Uncontrollable lust usually overtakes you when you are crossing your limits: touching below the waist, touching of boobs, oral sex, dry humping, extensive making out, touching of butt, fantasizing, and long passionate rubbing that incites sexual feelings.

 Related Article: 10 Emotional Needs That Destroy Relationships!